grace-rono/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that lists the contents of current directory
+change the working directory to home directory